MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/try-remote-assist.md

 5. Hover over the plan and two options will appear: **Start free trial** or **Buy now**.
 Select **Start free trial**.
 Follow the next steps of the payment process.
 ![Screenshot of the start free trial option](./media/buy_5.png "Start free trial")

-## Option 3: Remote Assist Attach trial license (for Dynamics 365 Field Service customers)
+## Option 3: Dynamics 365 Remote Assist Attach trial license (for Dynamics 365 Field Service customers)

 Dynamics 365 Remote Assist is integrated with Dynamics 365 Field Service to help users solve problems on-site.
 IT admins must acquire the 30-day Dynamics 365 Remote Assist Attach trial license (for up to 25 seats in an organization) through the Microsoft 365 or Office 365 administrator portal.